How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

 For anxious dogs, distractions and gradual exposure help.

 Toys: Some dogs enjoy having a bath-only toy to play with.
-I give Rumi a durable rubber toy to keep her distracted.
+I give Rumi a durable rubber toy to distract her.

 Slow introduction: Let your dog explore the bath area before using water.
 Rumi could jump in and out of the tub on her own before her first full bath.
 This reduces anxiety and builds familiarity.